laats/dpdq/readme.txt

                             the directory in which to find key ring files (default: ".").
       -u USER, --user USER  the user alias to act on behalf on (default: "None").
-      -U URL, --url URL     url with query section for passing parameters to the client.
-Used to pass information when providing access to this client in a web-service. (default: "None").
       -f, --filter          act like a filter: read commands from stdin and print output to stdout.
 This is useful for batch execution of commands.